Pokhara Cup

-The Pokhara Cup, currently known as the Manakamana Cable Car Pokhara Cup, is an annual international football knockout tournament held in Pokhara, Nepal and is organized by ANFA Kaski.
-For sponsorship reasons, it was formerly also known as Safal Pokhara Cup.
+The Pokhara Cup, currently known as the Manakamana Cable Car Pokhara Cup, is an international football tournament held in Pokhara, Nepal, organized by the ANFA Kaski.
+For sponsorship reasons it was formerly known as the Safal Pokhara Cup.

 History

 The tournament was formed as the Pokhara Gold Cup in 2011.
-ANFA Kaski announced that it would form new subcommittees to account for the administration of the cup.
+ANFA Kaski announced that it would form new subcommittees for the administration of the cup.

 Venue

 The Pokhara Cup is held at the Pokhara Rangasala, a multipurpose sports venue that is frequently used for football.